Williams Legal Services LLC

 Think Long Term

-Thinking long term starts with asking some practical questions.
 If something happened to you tomorrow, would your family know what to do?
-Do you have a guardian named for your children?
-Have you picked someone to manage money for them until they’re ready?
-Would your spouse be able to access your accounts and keep things running?
-These are not just legal details, they are steps to protect the people you love.
-You don’t need to have every answer right now.
-You just need to start the process.
+Have you named a guardian for your children?
+Have you picked someone to manage finances until they are ready?
+Does your spouse know how to access accounts and keep things moving?
+These are practical questions with real consequences.
+You do not need to have every detail figured out.
+You just need to start.

 Stand for Fairness